kaist-cs101/kaist-cs101.github.io/documents/main.md

 **Note that if you look at other’s HW program code, it will be considered as cheating.**

-Every student may receive letter grades (A-F), but will be allowed to choose S/U grading afterward.
+Every student will receive letter grades (A-F).

 ### Waiver exam
 In the first or the second week of the semester, we offer a "Waiver Exam", which students who have already learnt programming can take to fulfill the CS101 requirement.